arnaudrenaud/command-line-data-wrangling/readme.md

 ### `paste` (*merge corresponding or subsequent lines of files*)

-Let's add the columns containing the years to our dataset (just like pasting a column in a spreadsheet, only writing it to a new file):
+Let's add the column of the years to our dataset (just like pasting a column in a spreadsheet, only writing it to a new file):

     !paste years.txt all_doi_and_pubmed_citations.tsv > years_all_doi_and_pubmed_citations.tsv